Monday, November 25, 2024

 I had already watched the musical two times before -- the first one in Sydney in 2009, and the second one in Manila in 2014.
 While I enjoyed the show both times, only the most popular songs really stuck with me.
 Before I watched this film, I have to admit that I do not recall every detail of the story, particularly about their teachers Dr. Dillamond (voice of Peter Dinklage) and Madame Morrible (Michelle Yeoh).
 I do not think I'll forget them anymore after this.

 Ever since her casting was announced, we totally see Ariana Grande as Galinda, and she certainly did not disappoint.
-Grande's Galinda stereotypically snobbish, privileged rich girl with lines like "The asparagus is steaming," yet she remains cute and likable even when her sincerity is in question.
-Fan-art poster issues aside, Cynthia Erivo knocked the role of Elphaba out of the park, in both singing and acting-wise.
+Grande's Galinda snobbish, privileged rich girl with lines like "The asparagus is steaming," yet she remains cute and likable even when her sincerity is in question.
+Fan-art poster attitude aside, Cynthia Erivo knocked the role of conflicted Elphaba out of the park, in both singing and acting-wise.
 Oscar nominations are in the cards for them.

 No comments: